rudra012/crudl-example-django/README.md

 * Ordering by multiple fields is currently not possible with GraphQL due to in issue with Graphene (see https://github.com/graphql-python/graphene/issues/218).

 ## Credits & Links
-CRUDL and crudl-django-example is written and maintained by vonautomatisch (Patrick Kranzlmüller, Axel Swoboda).
+CRUDL and crudl-example-django is written and maintained by vonautomatisch (Patrick Kranzlmüller, Axel Swoboda).

 * http://crudl.io
 * https://twitter.com/crudlio